openplans/openblock-old/docs/install/geodata.rst

 Like the `runserver` command, this won't immediately exit.
 It will sit quietly until there are background jobs to process for installing the ZIP codes.

+TODO: move that to its own section somewhere in the install & deployment pages

 Surf to http://127.0.0.1:8000/admin/db/location/ and click the link "Import ZIP Shapefiles".
 You can pick your state, paste your list of ZIPs, and wait for the import to finish.
 When this is done, type `control-c` to stop